EashanKaushik/youtube-comment-analysis/README.md

         curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
         unzip awscliv2.zip
         sudo ./aws/install
-        aws s3 cp packageParamiko.zip s3://private-bucket-name # packageParamiko
+        aws s3 cp packageParamiko.zip s3://private-bucket-name # to store packageParamiko.zip to S3 bucket

-5. Create a lambda instance in the same region as both buckets and EC2 instance, add a layer with Paramiko package which is stored in S3.
+6. Create a lambda instance in the same region as both buckets and EC2 instance, add a layer with Paramiko package which is stored in S3.
 Paste [this](https://github.com/EashanKaushik/youtube-comment-analysis/blob/main/analysis/data-scrapping/lambda.py) code in your lambda instance.
 Make sure you have IAM role with full access to S3 and EC2, basic lambda role.

-6. Make a YouTube API key from google developers console and paste this key in line #48 of your lambda function.
+7. Make a YouTube API key from google developers console and paste this key in line #48 of your lambda function.

-7. create a .env file in comment_analysis folder with following contents
+8. create a .env file in comment_analysis folder with following contents

         SECRET_KEY='your-django-project-key'
         DATABASES_PASSWORD='heroku-database-password'